artemyarulin/avro-kafka-deserializable/README.md

 ## avro-kafka-deserializable

-Generate Java classes from Avro definitions which automatically has implementation of Serialiser<T>, Deserialiser<T> and Serde<T> and use it right away in Kafka and Kafka Streams
+Generate Java classes from Avro definitions which automatically has implementation of `Serialiser<T>`, `Deserialiser<T>` and `Serde<T>` and use it right away in Kafka and Kafka Streams

 ## How to use that

+Using Docker.
+Just run `artemyarulin/avro-kafka-deserializable`, mount your folder with Arvo JSON definitions to `srv` and Java files will be generated there as well

+Example:
 ```bash
 docker run -v $PWD/test/schemas:/srv artemyarulin/avro-kafka-deserializable
 ```